cal-itp/benefits/docs/guides/manual-testing/translations.md

 manifest when the display language is changed.

 - Choosing a transit agency.
-- Choose an enrollment pathway.
+- Choosing an enrollment pathway.
 - Following a **Login.gov** enrollment pathway to completion.
   - Also review when a user _is not eligible_.
 - Following a **Medicare.gov** enrollment pathway to completion.